New Eye Injections Can Combat Macular Degeneration (WRAL-TV, March 22, 2013)

-1) investigating the role of aberrant protein aggregates in the pathogenesis of AMD and developing treatments to combat abnormal protein aggregation in this aging disease
+1) investigating the role of neuroinflammation and abnormal protein aggregates in the pathogenesis of AMD and developing relevant treatments

 2) visual function testing in dry AMD with the goal of establishing functional endpoints for future clinical studies in early AMD

 3) health services research studies performed in collaboration with the Duke Clinical Research Institute (DCRI).
 These studies explore the history of treatments for macular disases such as anti-VEGF drugs in patients with neovascular AMD and examine patient factors and outcomes associated with treatment of AMD with anti-VEGF therapy

 4) elucidating the use of novel retinal imaging biomarkers for early diagnosis of aging diseases (AMD and Alzheimer’s disease).
 On these studies, she is collaborating with an interdisciplinary team of investigators from Ophthalmology, Geriatrics, Biomedical Engineering, Neurology and Alzheimer’s Disease Research Center.